Biden sees path to 270; Trump attacks election integrity

 The president’s remarks deepened a sense of anxiety in the U.S. as Americans enter their third full day after the election without knowing who would serve as president for the next four years.
 His statements also prompted a rebuke from some Republicans, particularly those looking to steer the party in a different direction in a post-Trump era.

+RELATED: Georgia judge swiftly dismisses Trump campaign lawsuit; Michigan to do the same

 Neither candidate has reached the 270 Electoral College votes needed to win the White House.
-But Biden eclipsed Trump in Wisconsin and Michigan, two crucial Midwestern battleground states, and was inching closer to overtaking the president in Pennsylvania and Georgia, where votes were still be counted.
+But Biden eclipsed Trump in Wisconsin and Michigan, two crucial Midwestern battleground states, overtook the president in Georgia and was inching closer to doing the same in Pennsylvania, where votes were still be counted.

 It was unclear when a national winner would be determined after a long, bitter campaign dominated by the coronavirus and its effects on Americans and the national economy.
 The U.S. on Wednesday set another record for daily confirmed cases as several states posted all-time highs.
 The pandemic has killed more than 233,000 people in the United States.